Back to Blog

 High-Payload Stability

-Bypass the 20MB content limits of Graph by utilizing your native MAPI engine for large attachment distribution.
+Bypass the 150MB per 5-minute sending limits of Graph by utilizing your native MAPI engine for large attachment distribution.

 Backpressure Control